clementohNZ/learning-golang/README.md

 ## How to use
 Each folder will contain a `main.go` file.
 You can run this file using the go cli and running `go run <path to main.go>` or compiling first using `go build <path to main.go>`.
+If you are building the binary using `go build` you will need to run the generated executable manually.
+It should be located in the same folder as your `main.go` file, but if it's not there check your `GOROOT/bin` folder.